Ravinder-cloud-dot/secure-azure-storage-vault/README.md

      Any other IP (e.g. mobile hotspot) ──❌ Access denied

 Azure Services Used

-Azure Storage Account (Blob Storage, LRS redundancy) Storage Account Networking / Firewall rules ("Selected Networks") Blob container with public/anonymous access disabled
+Azure Storage Account (Blob Storage, LRS redundancy)

+Storage Account Networking / Firewall rules ("Selected Networks")

+Blob container with public/anonymous access disabled

 Implementation Steps

 Provisioned a Storage Account with Blob Storage, selecting Locally-Redundant Storage (LRS) to minimize cost for a lab/demo environment.
-Created a private container (company-backup-vault) with anonymous/public blob access explicitly disabled at both the account and container level.
+Created a private container with anonymous/public blob access explicitly disabled at both the account and container level.
 Configured the Networking firewall, switching from the default "All Networks" setting to "Selected Networks," and added a single approved public IPv4 address to the allow list.
 Uploaded a test file from the whitelisted device to confirm authorized access worked end-to-end through the Azure Portal.